Hong Kong: Sport and recreation

 Despite its small area, the territory is home to a variety of sports and recreational facilities.
 The city has hosted numerous major sporting events, including the 2009 East Asian Games, the 2008 Summer Olympics equestrian events, and the 2007 Premier League Asia Trophy.
-The territory regularly hosts the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Tennis Classic and Lunar New Year Cup, and hosted the inaugural AFC Asian Cup and the 1995 Dynasty Cup.
+The territory regularly hosts the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Tennis Classic and Lunar New Year Cup, and has hosted the inaugural AFC Asian Cup and the 1995 Dynasty Cup.

 Hong Kong represents itself separately from mainland China, with its own sports teams in international competitions.
 The territory has participated in almost every Summer Olympics since 1952 and has earned nine medals.
 Lee Lai-shan won the territory's first Olympic gold medal at the 1996 Atlanta Olympics, and Cheung Ka Long won the second one in Tokyo 2020.
 Hong Kong athletes have won 126 medals at the Paralympic Games and 17 at the Commonwealth Games.
 No longer part of the Commonwealth of Nations, the city's last appearance in the latter was in 1994.

 Dragon boat races originated as a religious ceremony conducted during the annual Tuen Ng Festival.
 The race was revived as a modern sport as part of the Tourism Board's efforts to promote Hong Kong's image abroad.
 The first modern competition was organised in 1976, and overseas teams began competing in the first international race in 1993.

 The Hong Kong Jockey Club, the territory's largest taxpayer, has a monopoly on gambling and provides over 7% of government revenue.
 Three forms of gambling are legal in Hong Kong: lotteries, horse racing, and football.

 Education

-Education in Hong Kong is largely modelled after that of the United Kingdom, particularly the English system.
-Children are required to attend school from age 6 until completion of secondary education, generally at age 18.
-At the end of secondary schooling, all students take a public examination and awarded the Hong Kong Diploma of Secondary Education on successful completion.
+Education in Hong Kong is largely modelled on that of the United Kingdom, particularly the English system.
+Children are required to attend school from age 6 until the completion of secondary education, generally at age 18.
+At the end of secondary schooling, all students take a public examination and are awarded the Hong Kong Diploma of Secondary Education upon successful completion of the exam.

 Of residents aged 15 and older, 81% completed lower-secondary education, 66% graduated from an upper secondary school, 32% attended a non-degree tertiary program, and 24% earned a bachelor's degree or higher.

 Mandatory education has contributed to an adult literacy rate of 95.7%.
-The literacy rate is lower than that of other developed economies because of the influx of refugees from mainland China during the post-war colonial era; much of the elderly population were not formally educated because of war and poverty.
+This literacy rate is lower than that of other developed economies because of the influx of refugees from mainland China during the post-war colonial era; much of the elderly population were not formally educated because of war and poverty.

 Comprehensive schools fall under three categories: public schools, which are government-run; subsidised schools, including government aid-and-grant schools; and private schools, often those run by religious organisations and that base admissions on academic merit.
-These schools are subject to the curriculum guidelines as provided by the Education Bureau.
-Private schools subsidised under the Direct Subsidy Scheme; international schools fall outside of this system and may elect to use differing curricula and teach using other languages.
+These schools are subject to curriculum guidelines as provided by the Education Bureau.
+Private schools subsidised under the Direct Subsidy Scheme and international schools fall outside of this system and may elect to use differing curricula and teach using other languages.